 This has given the scope for the birth of a new class of people who have been associated with the term coined above.
 By this, scholars and practitioners in the field drive the point that it is this class of citizens who have facilitated through a computer-human interaction a human-to-human face by utilising wisely the benefits conferred by the emerging technologies.
 This has brought about significant changes in the way learners handle the contents.
 By redefining the way the Social Media can be exploited, these new classes of citizens who can appreciate such values by blogging, commenting or expressing through online polls.
 (Armano, 2008) would make a change in the field of Accelerated Learning.

-These citizens are not just individuals as along with them a new class of social citizenship has come into being which are reflected in the explosive growth of social networking sites.
-Thus, whether it is twitter, or face book or that matter lesser known ones like ning.com are all examples of social citizenships and by enabling power makers from taking individual decision to consultative and collaborative decisions by connecting to people across all walks of life.
+These citizens are not just individuals as along with them a new class of social citizenship has come into being which is reflected in the explosive growth of social networking sites.
+Thus, whether it is Twitter or Facebook or that matter lesser known ones like ning.com are all examples of social citizenships and by enabling power makers from taking an individual decision to consultative and collaborative decisions by connecting to people across all walks of life.

 Dr.Lozanov’s ‘Suggestopedia’ is NOT, repeat, NOT: